scafacos/scafacos.github.io/methods.md

 for periodic boundary conditions and the fast summation algorithm for non-periodic boundary conditions.

-The corresponding developer of this method is [Michael Pippig](./support.html#p2nfft).
+The corresponding developers of this method are [Franziska Nestler and Michael Pippig](./support.html#p2nfft).

 ## P<sup>3</sup>M
 The corresponding developer of this method is [Olaf Lenz](./support.html#p3m).